my-LinkedIn/semiprimes/README.md

 import std.range;
 import std.algorithm;

-/// Used the OEIS convention
+/// OEIS coding as a naming convention
 /// Refer to https://oeis.org/A001358
 /// Semiprimes (or biprimes): products of two primes.